How can we accept God's violence?

 Daughter Zion's first cry

-Daughter Zion unexpectedly interrupts the reporter's narration with a single line.
+When Daughter Zion unexpectedly interrupts the reporter’s accusing narration in verse 9c, she does so with a single line.
+What would your first cry be here?
 What would your first cry be here?

 Would you want to know where God was?

-Would you cry out for answers why this was happening?
+Would you cry out for answers about why this was happening to you?

-Or would you cry out for God to save you?
+Or would you cry out to God to save you?

 Daughter Zion's cry therefore catches us by surprise.
 She wants none of those things.
 She simply wants to be seen by God.